Day 17 - 41 miles road, 0 miles trail

 Day 19 - 39 miles of road, 0 miles of trail

 Jen and Justin ran well on this good weather running day.
 I started the day concerned about my left Achilles - although in hindsight my issue was the left foot posterior tibial tendon.
 Justin and Jen were out of sight ahead of me on the curvy highway in short order.
 At mile 6 I tripped on a nail hammered into the asphalt causing the left foot to land poorly.
 The tibial tendon told me it was not happy and I dropped to a walk for the next 33 miles to close out the day.
-Copying from my blog post, " Not fun, but I felt this (walking) was the correct action to take."
+Copying from my blog post, "

 The scariest moment of the Run for me came when I was about a third of a mile from the finish point on this two turn day.
 I was walking downhill against traffic on highway MT-141 which had near zero road shoulder and only about a 6 inch gravel shoulder in this section.
 There was a significant crosswind coming from the west which nearly blew me off the road several times in the previous five miles.
 As one would expect it is tough to hear car noise over the sound of the wind.
 Anyway, I had moved off of the asphalt onto the gravel shoulder to keep out of the way of a car heading north towards me, and before I could move back to the asphalt for easier walking a car passed another car heading south - like I was - on the road.
 Most of the time when a car passes another car behind you and heading in your direction one can hear it, but I didn't hear any engine noise whatsoever to indicate this car passing was taking place.
 I only knew the car passing was taking place when I noted the car inches from my right hand.
 That was a close one!!!